AppFair/appfair.github.io/index.md

 The App Fair welcomes all apps: games, utilities, experiments, student projects, artistic and literary works, vanity and toy apps, demos, tests, and, especially, re-mixes of other App Fair apps.

 Since the App Fair is an automated system, there is no human review.
-The only requirement for an app to be included in the App Fair catalog is that it pass the automated validation stages of the `integrate-release` process.
+The only requirement for an app to be included in the App Fair catalog is that it pass the automated validation stages of the reproduction and validation process.

 Projects and organizations will, however, need to abide by the rules and restrictions of the hosting environment (which, in the case of the App Fair fair-ground, is GitHub).